spt-development/spt-development.github.io/_posts/2022-04-11-spt-development-release.markdown

 however it is tightly coupled to tagging a particular version of the code.
 In order to prevent an infinite loop of releases all of the `maven-release-plugin` checkins include the `[skip travis]` comment, which stops Travis from running the build for those checkins - including the 'tag build'.
-To resolve this, rather than specifying on `tags: true` I have specified `branch: main` so the releases provider runs when there is a checkin on the main branch (after the `maven-release-plugin` has run and tagged the build).
+To resolve this, rather than specifying on `tags: true` we have specified `branch: main` so the releases provider runs when there is a checkin on the main branch (after the `maven-release-plugin` has run and tagged the build).
 For this to work, the `TRAVIS_TAG` environment variable needs to be set.